CtrlK

 Suggestions

-Remove the opening paragraph explaining what Action Builder is - Claude doesn't need this context
+Remove the opening paragraph explaining what Action Builder is — Claude doesn't need this context.
+Start directly with the CLI usage.

-Move the popular actions table to a separate ACTIONS_REFERENCE.md file and link to it
+Move the 'Popular actions' table to a separate ACTIONS_REFERENCE.md file and link to it from the main skill to reduce token usage.

 DimensionReasoningScore